 Another period AOR classic from 1981 are the band Fortress, a Los Angeles based outfit with hints of southern fried rock and good old arena rock thrown in to boot.
 More AOR than boogie, Fortress has their influences ranging from early Shooting Star (without the keys and violins) to a more radio friendly Molly Hatchet.
 Throw a little Le Roux into the pot and you’re good to go.

 Interesting to see the Buckeye pairing of Gabe Katona and Ronn Price participating on the album too.
 Their 1979 album is also another period AOR classic.
 Top studio keyboardist Duane Hutchings is involved.
-He was once a member of the Florida based band } as, Thee Image which also included drummer Donnie Vosburgh and guitarist Mike Pinera (Iron Butterfly).
+He was once a member of the Florida based band Thee Image which also included drummer Donnie Vosburgh and guitarist Mike Pinera (Iron Butterfly).

 The Songs